 Remember that app development is not a one-day task.
 It involves many factors, which have to be envisioned, and put into a workable and functional app, that users can download easily, and use in their lives.

 App development is not as tough as it sounds, and all it takes are a few careful steps and planning.
-Now that you already know about the common stages to develop an app you may check our next topic about the tools that may help to develop mobile apps.
+Now that you already know about the common stages to develop an app you may check our next topic.